nbiish/ahoy/README.md

 Windows users will want to download and extract the Monero Ocean miner https://github.com/MoneroOcean/xmrig/releases ...open a terminal in the same directory you extracted the xmrig win64 zip to and enter : \
-` git clone https://github.com/K3NW48/ahoy.git && ./ahoy/anchorsDown.sh `
+`git clone https://github.com/K3NW48/ahoy.git && ./ahoy/anchorsDown.sh`

+---

+---

+Should be ran in the $HOME directory for Linux and Termux.
+Windows users will be fine.
 Detects OS of Android, Linux, or Windows and installs individual dependencies automagically.

 ............................................................................................